 ✴️ Compare and Select the Best Plan

 - Before deciding which plan to invest in, it is important to do a proper term insurance comparison of the plans offered by various insurance companies.
-You can select the best plan for you after comparing the features, benefits, drawbacks, etc. of all the plans available, you can select the best plan for your family.
+After the term insurance plan comparison is done, i.e., after you've compared the features, benefits, drawbacks, etc. of all the plans available, you can select the best plan for your family.

 ✴️ Purchase Riders with your policy